nextcloud/text2speech_kokoro/README.md

-# Nextcloud Python App Skeleton repository
+# Nextcloud Kokoro Text2Speech App

-To make it easier to create new Nextcloud applications using Python, you can immediately either clone this repository or simply copy it and use it as the basis for your future application.

-By default, linters, pre-commit and other useful little things are configured here.
+An exapp that converts text to speech using [Kokoro](https://github.com/hexgrad/kokoro).
+Note currently only uses the af_heart voice (American english).

+**USE PYTHON 3.12!**